magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/attributes.md

 ### Client-side attributes

 This type of attributes is available only for Devices.
-It is used to report various semi-static data from Device (Client) to ThingsBoard (Server).
+It is used to report various semi-static data from Device (Client) to IoT Hub (Server).
 It is similar to [shared attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes), but has one important difference.
 The device firmware/application may send the value of the attributes from device to the platform.